frankleef/bw-helper/README.md

 ## Usage

+This CLI assumes you have already set your server and are logged in using the offical Bitwarden CLI.

 ### Initialization

 This command creates the necessary configuration folders and files, allowing you to unlock your vault and retrieve logins.